We provide grants and loans to support the construction of a new affordable housing project to a higher environmental performance standard.

 - Download and review our application guide.

 - Ensure you have all supporting documentation required, including a detailed project budget in place.
-Refer to the application guide for a complete list (pg.13).
+Refer to the application guide for a complete list (Appendix B).

-- Complete and submit the initial proposal form.
+- Complete and submit the initial proposal form and project summary sheet.

 - Receive eligibility confirmation and full application form from GMF within three weeks.